NICANORKYAMBA/bank-system/README.md

 - **Retrieve all users:** Get a list of all users in the system, including their associated addresses.
 Supports pagination to limit the number of users returned in a single request.
 - **Delete a user:** Remove a user from the system, including their associated address.

+### Transaction Management

+- **Create a new transaction:** Add a new transaction to the system.
+The transaction can be a deposit, withdrawal, or transfer.
+- **Retrieve all transactions:** Get a list of all transactions in the system.
+- **Retrieve a transaction by ID:** Fetch the details of a specific transaction using its ID.
+- **Retrieve transactions by account number:** Fetch all transactions for a specific account using the account number.
+- **Retrieve transactions by user ID:** Fetch all transactions for a specific user using the user ID.

 ## Technologies Used

 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.